elastic/kibana/x-pack/plugins/actions/README.md

 ## user interface

 In order to make this action usable in the Kibana UI, you will need to provide all the UI editing aspects of the action.
 The existing action type user interfaces are defined in [`x-pack/plugins/triggers_actions_ui/public/application/components/builtin_action_types`](../triggers_actions_ui/public/application/components/builtin_action_types).
+For more information, see the [UI documentation](../triggers_actions_ui/README.md#create-and-register-new-action-type-ui).